vrasneur/pyfasttext/README.rst

 Yet another Python binding for
 `fastText <https://github.com/facebookresearch/fastText>`__.

-The binding supports Python 2.7 and Python 3.
+| The binding supports Python 2.7 and Python 3.
 It requires Cython.
+| Numpy is also a dependency, but is optional.

 ``pyfasttext`` has been tested successfully on Linux and Mac OS X.